AleksejsGIT/AleksejsGIT.github.io/README.md

 This thing does magic and not only.
-Totally for educational use only, learning HTML, CSS, JavaScript
+Totally for educational use, learning HTML, CSS, JavaScript